mikethedopetoast/Countries-Quiz/README.md

 ```

 ### Retrieving country's information without error
-Three conditions we need to check when setting up the country's information.
+Three conditions to check when setting up the country's information.
-- No country is available for the quiz, the current country exceeds the total countries, and the current country is undefined.
+- No country is available for the quiz
+- The current country exceeds the total countries (quiz ends)
+- The current country is undefined.
 ```
 if (!forQuiz.countries || forQuiz.countries.length === 0) {
     console.error('No countries data loaded or empty countries array.');